From Volterra dislocations to strain-gradient plasticity: The geometry of an edge-dislocation

 The first assumption imposes an annular topology, where the hole represents the ``core'' of the dislocation.
 The second assumption amounts to stating that the body is locally devoid of defects.
 The third assumption asserts that the core (which is not part of the body) contains a defect of dislocation-type.
-The fourth assumption implies that being homotopic to the boundary indeed implies ``encircling the core'' exactly once: if $\dM$ is of regularity $C^{1,1}$, and $\gamma(s)$ is a unit length oriented parametrization of $\dM$ with geodesic curvature $\kappa$, the winding number can be defined as the condition $\frac{1}{2\pi} \int_\gamma \kappa(s)\,ds = 1$.
+The fourth assumption implies that being homotopic to the boundary amounts to ``encircling the core'' exactly once: if $\dM$ is of regularity $C^{1,1}$, and $\gamma(s)$ is a unit length oriented parametrization of $\dM$ with geodesic curvature $\kappa$, the winding number condition can be defined as the condition $\frac{1}{2\pi} \int_\gamma \kappa(s)\,ds = 1$.
 We elaborate on this interpretation in the following list of comments:

-\begin{enumerate} \item $Q$ is closed, hence it is locally-exact.
-It follows that every point $p\in\M$ has a neighborhood $p\in U\subset\M$ and a map $f: U\to\R^2$, such that $Q|_U=df$.
-By the relation between the metric $\g$ and the implant map $Q$,
+\begin{enumerate} \item The metric induced by a closed implant map is locally-Euclidean: Indeed, a closed $\P$ is locally-exact.
+It follows that every point $p\in\M$ has a neighborhood $p\in U\subset\M$ and a map $f: U\to\R^2$, such that $\P|_U=df$.
+Thus, within $U$, the metric $\g$ induced by the implant map $\P$ is given by

-i.e., $\g|_U = f^\#\euc$, which implies that $\g$ is locally-Euclidean, which we interpret as $\M$ being locally defect-free.
+i.e., $\g|_U$ equals the pullback of the Euclidean metric by $f$, which implies that $\g$ is locally-Euclidean, which we interpret as $\M$ being locally defect-free.